USDA-ARS-GBRU/itsxpress/README.rst

 un-gzipped FASTQ files.
 It expects FASTQ files to end in: .fq, .fastq, .fq.gz or fastq.gz.

-Use case 2: Trimming the ITS2 region from a fungal amplicon sequencing dataset with an interleaved gzipped FASTQ files using two cpu threads.
+Use case 3: Trimming the ITS2 region from a fungal amplicon sequencing dataset with an interleaved gzipped FASTQ files using two cpu threads.
+Return a single merged file for use in Deblur.

 .. code-block:: bash